AIA Code of Ethics and Professional Conduct

-AIA members are dedicated to the highest standards of professionalism, integrity and competence.
+AIA members are dedicated to the highest standards of professionalism, integrity, and competence.
 The AIA Code of Ethics and Professional Conduct (Code) guides members’ conduct in fulfilling those obligations.
 The Code applies to the professional activities of all AIA members, regardless of their membership category.

 National Ethics Council